-Cape Horn Loop Trail is a 5.9 mile moderately trafficked loop trail located near Washougal, WA that features a waterfall and is rated as moderate.
+Cape Horn Loop Trail is a 5.9 mile moderately trafficked loop trail located near Washougal, Washington that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

-This is a nice hike along the north shore of the Columbia River with great views This 8 mile loop trail will bring you to a great viewpoint over the Columbia at about 1,200 feet then drop you down to the very edge of the river along fields of lava rocks and by basalt towers.
+This is a nice hike along the north shore of the Columbia River with great views This loop trail will bring you to a great viewpoint over the Columbia at about 1,200 feet then drop you down to the very edge of the river along fields of lava rocks and by basalt towers.
 You'll pass a waterfall on the way to the Cape Horn Road that will bring you back to the parking lot as well.

 really nice trail. walked to the viewpoint from the upper trail. steady and gradual increase in elevation. spectacular view of the Gorge